RoslyndWilliams/osTicket--Ticket-Lifecycle/README.md

 <h3>Step 2: Assignment and Communication</h3>

 - Sign in to osTicket as an Agent
-  - We created jane.doe in previous tutorial, log in with those credentials.
+  - We created jane.doe in the previous tutorial; log in with those credentials.
   - Select the ticket we created in Step 1.